pdenno/sheetserver/README.md

  "type"      :  "at-most-one"
  "map"       :   {"key"   :  {"column"          :  "A",
                               "query-param"     :  "item-id"
                               "user"            :  "Material Item No.",
                               "open-api-model"  :  "Item.id", },
 	              "value" :  {"column"          :  "B",
                               "user"            :  "O.H.
 Qty.",
                               "open-api-model"  :  "Item.onhand-quantity"}}}
 ```

  * `path` is the URI sans query string.
  * `method` is the http method to be invoked. (`get` is currently the only choice.)
  * `map` starts the map specification, described in the next bullets.
  * `type` `at-most-one` (currently the only choice) stipulates that the relationship between the key and value is 1-1.
- * `column` (in both `key` and `value`) specifies the column A,B,C... where the data property is found; conventional office tool nomenclature.
+ * `column` (in both `key` and `value`) specifies the column (A,B,C,..). where the data property is found; conventional office tool nomenclature.
  * `open-api-model` is a reference to this property in the corresponding Open API spec. (resources/warehouse.json in the example.)
  * `user` is an optional user name for the property.
 It could be the column heading in the spreadsheet.
  * `query-param` is the query-string parameter to be used in the URI.